 - Plastics: Reduce or eliminate the plastic in your kitchen.
 At a minimum, don’t cook food in plastic, because the heat speeds up the transfer of the plastic into the food.
 Toréa’s recommendations: Glasslock Containers, and Stainless Steel Lunchboxes and Water Bottles.

 - Water Filters: Go to your local municipal water supply to find out what’s in the water.
 Then you can research filters that address your water needs.
-Toréa uses pitcher filters and shower head filters.
+Toréa uses pitcher filters and shower head filters, and Clearly Filtered is her preferred brand.
 If you own your home, Terry Wahls, recommends a reverse-osmosis system.
-Resource: Toréa’s video: What’s In Your Water?
+Resource: EWG’s Tap Water Database

 - Resource: EWG – The Environmental Working Group – an information-rich website providing free research and product information to help use reduce our exposure to toxins.

 - How Does Sleep Support Detoxification?
 (40:34)

 - We mentioned earlier in the podcast that some people struggle with phase 2 liver detox, which is essential to eliminating the toxins out of our bodies.
 This phase only happens when we sleep!

 - Gentle & Effective At-Home Detox Therapies (42:19)